Brow Lift (Forehead Lift)

-There are three primary types of brow lifts that are primarily used to address the aging forehead: the conventional (or coronal) brow lift, the lateral brow lift, and the endoscopic brow lift.
+There are three types of brow lifts that are primarily used to address the aging forehead: the conventional (or coronal) brow lift, the lateral brow lift, and the endoscopic brow lift.

 The Conventional Brow Lift